Peer Prediction with More Signals than Reports: Abstract

 \section{Abstract}

-Theoretical guarantees about peer prediction mechanisms typically rely on the discreteness of the signal and report space.
-However, we posit that a discrete signal model is not realistic: in practice, agents observe richer information and map their signals to a discrete report.
-In this paper, we formalize a model with real-valued signals and binary reports.
-We study a natural class of symmetric strategies where agents map their information to a binary value according to a single real-valued threshold.
-We characterize equilibria for several well-known peer prediction mechanisms which are known to be truthful under the binary report model.
-In general, even when every threshold would correspond to a truthful equilibrium in the binary signal model, only certain thresholds remain equilibria in our model.
-Furthermore, by studying the dynamics of this threshold, we find that some of these equilibria are unstable.
-These results suggest important limitations for the deployment of existing peer prediction mechanisms in practice.
+Peer prediction mechanisms are typically proposed and analyzed under the assumption that the report and signal spaces are identical.
+In practice, however, agents often observe richer information which they then map to a coarser report space.
+Motivated by this discrepancy between theory and practice, we initiate the study of peer prediction mechanisms with signal spaces that are richer than the report space.
+We begin by formalizing a model with real-valued signals and binary reports.
+In this setting, it is natural to study symmetric threshold strategies, where agents map their signals to binary reports according to a single real-valued threshold.
+For several well-known binary-report peer prediction mechanisms, we show that most equilibria under the original assumption of binary signals are no longer equilibria in our model.
+Furthermore, dynamic analysis proves that some of the remaining thresholds are unstable.
+These results extend beyond real-valued signals and binary reports to settings where the signal space is finer-grained than the report space.

+While the results above suggest important limitations for the deployment of existing peer prediction mechanisms in practice, we also use them to develop a new, more robust mechanism.
+This mechanism generates a larger number of stable threshold equilibria under our model, thus allowing the designer more flexibility in choosing how agents map their signals to reports.